jmcruz1983/RectSky/README.md

 #### WHY?
 Some packages need to be installed manually as they need user consent and admin priviledges, like PIP.
-And PIP is dependecy installer that we would use to install the missing dependecies, like Tkinter.
+And PIP is dependency installer that we would use to install the missing dependecies, like Tkinter.

+### DISCLAIMER:
+* The application was developed and verified using Mac-OSx, therefore running it the "easy way" would work out-the-box.
+* Probably the application might work in other OSes like Linux or Windows.
+Application was neither developed nor tested in such environments.
+BUT having the listed python dependencies and running it as explained in the "more elaborated" way MIGHT work.

 ### HOW TO RUN IT (easy way):
 1. Clone the sources using ```git clone https://github.com/jmcruz1983/RectSky.git```